Run-Wild-Studio/Easy-API/docs/API-setup/creating-your-api.md

 ---
 # Creating your API Feed

-Setting up your API feed involves configuring various fields.
+Setting up your API feed involves configuring various fields, much like a feed created through FeedMe.
+Aside from the standard FeedMe fields, you have the option of selecting a parent element to allow nested calls to subsequent API data.
 Although each field is quite self-explanatory, additional details are provided below:

 ### Name